Did you know that Amazon very likely owes you hundreds of dollars?

 - Delete any lines that have only “Transfer at holding…“

-- Save file as .CSV once you have reconciled the items on your spreadsheet.
+- Save the file as .CSV once you have reconciled the items on your spreadsheet.

 - Open a new case with Amazon by going to Help > Contact Us

-- Write email asking Amazon to check into the items that you are submitting via .CSV file.
+- Choose the option: Investigate Inventory Damaged in FBA Warehouse.
+Then complete the form* asking Amazon to check into the items that you are submitting via .CSV file.

-- Get reply from Amazon in less than 12 hours
+- Get a reply from Amazon in less than 48 hours

 - Receive reimbursement in 3-4 days